 Another caveat for OLED display technolgy is that, as it is organic, its lifespan is less than rivals'.
 Pixel effectiveness can fade and a set can look less bright or vibrant over time.
 This can take many years, though.

-Perhaps more important to take note of is that OLED is similar to the old plasma TV technology in screen retention.
+Perhaps more important to note is that OLED is similar to the old plasma TV technology in screen retention.
 You can often see static images linger for a while.
 In the worst case scenarios, you can even experience permanent screen burn although TV manufacturers have introduced a number of failsafes and measures to help prevent that occuring in more recent models.

 - Used by: LG, Samsung, TCL